yakubova6/yakubova6/README.md

 Hi, I’m Sanie.\
 I’m interested in web development.\
 I’m currently learning C++ and Golang.\
+I also practice English and speak it fluently.\
 Reach me by email - sanie07@mail.ru
 ________________________________________________________________________________________________
 ### Contacts